afiqretro/Power-BI-Dashboards/README.md

 ## 📊 Data Analysis Skills (Excel & Power BI)
 - 🔄 **Data Transformation (ETL):** Cleaned, shaped, and prepared raw data using Power Query by handling missing values, correcting data types, appending datasets, and creating calculated columns.
+- 📊 **Data Extraction & Transformation:** Converted numbers from a screenshot into text using ChatGPT and Deepseek, then imported the transformed data into Excel for further analysis.
 - 📐 **Data Modeling:** Built efficient data models by defining relationships.
 - 🧮 **DAX & Measures:** Created implicit and explicit measures using DAX to calculate KPIs such as averages, growth rates, percentages, rankings, and time-intelligence metrics with the help of Chat GPT.
 - 📊 **Pivot Tables & Pivot Charts:** Analyzed datasets using pivot tables, slicers, and dynamic pivot charts to summarize and explore trends.